MartinVrangalovski/SessionRec-pytorch/README.md

 This is the official implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022 and some other session-based recommendation models.
 We use [DGL](https://www.dgl.ai/) library and mainly follow the implementation of [lessr](https://github.com/twchen/lessr).
 (Tianwen Chen, Raymond Wong, KDD 2020)

-## Baselines

-We also reimplemented several current session-based recommendation baselines including SRGNN, NISER+ and tuned them through our best effert.
-They are summarized as follows.
-Leaderboards are comming soon.

 ## Dataset

 Download and extract the following datasets and put the files in the dataset folder named under datasets/$DATASETNAME